 The Macintosh LC 475.
 Now with solid state components for the hard drive.
-Reliable, yes.
-Dependable, yes.
+Reliable, check.
+Dependable, check.
 Awesome, heck yes!
-Inspired by this forum post over at the 68K Mac Liberation Army I decided to make my LC 475 silent(er).
+Inspired by a forum post over at the 68K Mac Liberation Army I decided to make my LC 475 silent(er).
 The LC 475 is a solid machine and I love to talk about it.
-With the old SCSI hard drive removed, it is much quieter although the fan needs a resistor on it to make it a little more silent.
+With the old SCSI hard drive removed, it is much quieter although the fan needs a resistor on it to make it just that little more silenter.

 Overall the process was rather smooth, started work on Christmas day (or eve, I can’t remember) and finished up a few days later.
-Could not have done it without The Macintosh Garden which had the FWB Hard Disk Toolkit utility.
+The Envoy Data PCD-60B worked a charm.
+I could not have done it without The Macintosh Garden which had the FWB Hard Disk Toolkit utility.
 This is great for partitioning the compact flash card I used via the PCMCIA -> Compact Flash adapter.
 2GB of storage on a 1994 LC?
 I now have it all.

 As always there plenty of photos in the photo gallery for an idea of how well it fits in.